jinjirosan/Bruni_Animatronic/README.md

 # Bruni Animatronic

 Last time I was at Disneyland Paris and saw various Disney and Pixar characters used as shoulder plushies.
 They were so cute and popular that they were sold out by the time I got to the gift shop.
-Inspired by Disney's Imagineers and animatronic artists, I decided to buy one online and make it totally unique for our next trip to Disney.
+Inspired by Disney's Imagineers and animatronic artists, I decided to buy a plushie online and make it totally unique for our next trip to Disney.

 I wanted to create an animatronic shoulder plushie of Bruni, the fire-breathing salamander from Frozen.
-With the help of a Pimoroni Pico LiPo, Tower Pro SG92R servo, Flora Neopixel, and kitelight bright EL-Wire, I was able to bring Bruni to life.
+With the help of a Pimoroni Pico LiPo, Tower Pro SG92R servo, Flora Neopixel, and kitelight bright EL-Wire, I was able to bring Bruni to life with 'breathing fire' and wagging his tail.
 I used MicroPython v1.19.1 to code the movements and light effects, and now Bruni is ready to accompany us on our next Disney adventure.

 ![Bruni](https://github.com/jinjirosan/Bruni_Animatronic/blob/main/images/IMG_1683.jpeg)
 ###### --> image: Bruni

+The main coding challenge was to have the flame and tailwagging functions to work fully independent on the Pimoroni Pico LiPo board so I could switch the flame on or off while the tailwag routine was still running.
+You see in the code that the routine is a longer running sequence when the button is pressed.
+Coding is more of a hobby than profession so I learned quite a lot here :)
+The project was full of 'firsts' like designing a flame that fits Bruni's appearance, CNC-ing it out of plexiglass, designing and fabricating the tail components.

 ## hardware platform (v1.1-2023/04 for codebase v4-x.x)
 - Pimoroni Pico Lipo 4Mb board